JPuenteDuarte/superinvestors-database/README.md

 ## Selected funds, quarterly trading activity

-This chart illustrates the trading activity for the selected funds
+This chart illustrates the trading activity for the selected funds, it can be used to analyze which funds have higher activity

 ![Quarterly trading activity](Trading_activity_by_fund.jpg)

 ## Activity by Industry

-This chart illustrates the sub-industry activity by industry
+This chart illustrates the sub-industry activity by industry, it can be used to analyze the industry a fund is more specialized on

 ![Activity by Industry](Sub-industries_by_industry.jpg)

 ## Top 3 investors for NVIDIA activity

-This chart illustrates the trading activity for a selection of funds
+This chart illustrates the trading activity for a selection of funds, it can be used to understand how major market players make decisions about high-profile stocks like NVIDIA and AMD

 ![Trading activity NVIDIA](activity_by_symbol_NVDA.jpg)

 ## Top 3 investors for AMD activity

-This chart illustrates the trading activity for a selection of funds
+This chart illustrates the trading activity for a selection of funds, it can help identify trends in how top investors have traded NVIDIA and AMD stocks over time.

 ![Trading activity AMD](activity_by_symbol_AMD.jpg)